-APPENDIX B - VOUCHER PRIZE ACCEPTANCE FORM
+APPENDIX B: VOUCHER PRIZE ACCEPTANCE FORM

-You will be asked to complete this form within 5 business days of winning the Set! or Go!
-Contest.
+You will be asked to complete this form within 30 business days of winning Phase 1: Concept.

 In addition to the cash prize, you have won \$75,000 in vouchers to use at a national lab or eligible private facility in the American-Made Network.
 This form serves as an agreement between the Prize Administrator and the winning team and documents the team's intent to utilize vouchers.